Hacker0x01/docs.hackerone.com/docs/programs/aws-security-hub-integration.md

 	1. Install [the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
     	1. Retrieve the AWS Access Key ID and the AWS Secret Access Key for an identity that has permission to create an API Gateway, Lambda, and a new IAM Role for the Lambda to connect to Security Hub.
     	1. Use `aws configure` to set the credentials and the region where you have Security Hub enabled.
-- An S3 bucket to host the configuration.
 - A HackerOne program account with the ability to configure [Webhooks](https://docs.hackerone.com/programs/webhooks.html) to send reports and the ability to generate [API tokens](https://docs.hackerone.com/programs/api-tokens.html) to receive reports.

 ## HackerOne to Security Hub